Homing through Reinforcement Learning: Model

 \section{Model}

 { }

 In our model, homing occurs in a continuous two-dimensional circular domain, reflecting the inherently continuous nature of animal and robotic navigation and avoiding lattice artifacts \cite{dhar2022robust,dhar2025adaptive}.
-The spatial extent of the arena is defined as shown in Fig. \ref{fig:model}(a) by an effective circular domain of radius $R_{0}$ (indicated by the black dashed circle) centered at the origin $(0,0)$ with reflecting boundary conditions \cite{chepizhko2021revisiting}.
+The spatial extent of the arena is defined as shown in Fig. \ref{fig:model}(a) by an effective circular domain of radius $R_{0}$ (indicated by the black dashed circle) centered at the origin $(0,0)$ with reflecting boundary conditions which prevents unbounded escape of the particle and provides a minimal representation of navigation in finite domain, such that agent remains within the domain and continues to explore the environment until it reaches the target \cite{chepizhko2021revisiting}.
 The agent (shown by a filled blue circle) starts at an initial position $(x_0, y_0)$ inside the domain, away from both the boundary and the home.
 The home (marked by a filled red circle) is defined as a circular target region of radius $r_{\mathrm{home}} = 2$ centered at the origin.

 Consistent with this setup, at each simulation step \( t \to t + \Delta t \), the agent computes its instantaneous radial distance from the home location as: